dCache/dcache/docs/TheBook/src/main/markdown/rf-glossary.md

 Pool
 ----
-A pool is a [cell](#cell) responsible for storing retrieved files and for providing access to that data.
+A pool is a [cell](#cell) responsible for storing retrieved files and for providings access to that data.
 Data access is supported via [movers](#MOVER).
 A machine may have multiple pools, perhaps due to that machine’s storage being split over multiple partitions.

 A pool must have a unique name and all pool cells on a particular machine are hosted in a domain that derives its name from the host machine’s name.

-The list of directories that are to store pool data are found in definition of the pools in the [layout Files](#layout-files), which are located on the pool nodes.
+The list of directories that are to store pool data are found in the definitions of the pools in the [layout files](#the-layout-file), which are located on the pool nodes.

 sweeper
 -------
 A sweeper is an activity located on a [pool](#pool).
 It is responsible for deleting files on the pool that have been marked for removal.
-Files can be marked for removal because their corresponding namespace entry has been deleted or because the local file is a [cache copy](#cache-copy) and more disk space is needed.
+Files can be marked for removal because their corresponding namespace entry has been deleted or because the local file is a [cached replica](#cached-replica) and more disk space is needed.

 HSM sweeper
 ------------
-The HSM sweeper, if enabled, is a component that is responsible for removing files from the [HSM](#hsm) when the corresponding namespace entry has been removed.
+The HSM sweeper, if enabled, is a component that is responsible for removing files from the [HSM](#hierarchical-storage-manager-hsm) when the corresponding namespace entry has been removed.

 cost
 -----